DeepSurrogate/OptionPricing/README.md

 # Citation
-Please cite Deep Structural Estimation: With an Application to Option Pricing in your publications if it helps your research:
+Please cite Deep Surrogate Estimation: With an Application to Option Pricing in your publications if it helps your research:

 Chen, Hui and Didisheim, Antoine and Scheidegger, Simon, Deep Structural Estimation: With an Application to Option Pricing (Mar 12, 2021).
 Available at SSRN: https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3782722 or https://arxiv.org/abs/2102.09209
 ```